+44 (0) 207 252 3900 [email protected]

 SHOOTFACTORY is internationally acclaimed for its quality shoot locations and unique event venues in the City of London.
 With over a dozen unique locations, our professionals, the industry’s best, have staged the set for your photo shoot or tv and film needs.
 All locations in the City of London have been carefully selected.

 Apartments, houses, a garage, church, den, and the best event venues are all now available for hire.
-With an extensive list of prestigious international clients, SHOOTFACTORY brings its high-quality business to the City of London.

 Our friendly and efficient staff is available to assist you throughout the process.
-Please note, some properties have restrictions and may not be able to fit your needs; our experts are always available to lend a hand.
+Please note, some location properties have restrictions and may not be able to fit your needs; our experts are always available to lend a hand.

 Don’t forget that if you prefer to look for yourself, then we also have a Location Search page where you are able to select a particular style of location property, or key features to limit your search.